DeanLemans/deanlemans.github.io/content/subconscious.md

 # 2025-10-21

+me, so spitefull, and of joy, silence and restiction. but what do i see in the mirror? its me

+Seek that which you hate, you will often find a (clouded) mirror, you will just see the negative things of yourself you tried to hide.
+YOU ARE DENIAL, YOU DONT EXIST, THIS DOESNT EXIST, WHATS THAT IN FRONT OF YOU?!?!
+WEL I DONT FUCKING REMEMBER

+And so, your chains decided to help you, couldt take it.

+A howl, not because of you, but as an expression.
+Maby of lament, of hate, of joy

+"I AM BETTER THEN MY EGO, what a hypocrite, couldt be me (so me)"

+---

 There is a being and a hole
 *denial*
 There is a crow stuck
 *reckoning*
 There is a lie and the self
 *living*
 There is a face, and a mask.
 *antipathy*
 There is a denial, and yourself
 *something*
 A sneer and the face
 *spite*
 A void in your chest
 *something lost*
 The self, fratured for survival
 *abstraction*
 There are words in the air
-*a splinter, now becomming*
+*a splinter, now becoming*
 A multitude, stuck in 1
 *agony*
 A pale black spear, struck in stone
 *a greatness, abandoned*
 There is a crown, and a parasite
 *ego*

 There was a boy, stuck and betrayed, a spear inherited, spite to the world and ruled by ego, fractured but still being.
 Splinters growing whole yet different, a multitude pulling a self apart.
 Knowledge, stuck to a blinded crow, cynic knowledge.
 There was a boy, wearing a hole as a face, because a mask could not cover it.

 There is a agony, chained up tight in the coldest pit of self.
 Denial, i see no hole.